Books and Text

 WORK IN PROGRESS

-Bitmap bees are tools for drilling down to the bits in digital images and other digital materials.
+Bitmap bees are agents for drilling down to the bits in digital images and other digital materials.
 The project is part of my exploration of what goes on inside the machine when it’s doing things.
 I present this little collection of programs and hardware as an experimental book form in its embryonic stage though it may become something else entirely.
 This particular stage may be called Queen Bee.
-It comprises machine generated text about research into bitmap bees and facial recognition, a bitmap bee path and a bitmap.
+It comprises machine generated text about research into bitmap bees and facial recognition, a garden path and a bitmap.

 Handmade with love – for a machine learning to write by reading Finnegans Wake by James Joyce.
 The pamphlet contains results from 50000 iterations of a recurrent neural network [rnn] at work.
 You can see the progress of its understanding by comparing early iterations with later results.